Joshmantova/capstone_2/README.md

 # Conclusion
 * NLP is hard and stopword modification can help produce better clustering
+    * Feature engineering is the name of the game
 * K-means clustering produced better clusters than did LDA
 * Using clustering scores can be helpful but making sense out of this data was essential
 * Python can produce some amazing visuals with not much code
+* Word stemming rather than - or in addition to - lemmatization may be more appropriate